 Ongoing and planned activities at Julimar include:

-- Resource definition drilling – a ~70,000m RC/diamond drill program is underway with 3 RC and 2 diamond rigs.
-Drilling is initially being undertaken on an 80m x 80m spaced grid over the high-grade areas, with infill then to a 40m x 40m grid.
-This 40m spacing is expected to be sufficient to define Mineral Resources in the indicated category.
+- Resource definition drilling – a ~160,000m RC/diamond drill program is underway with 3 RC and 3 diamond rigs.
+Drilling is initially being undertaken on an 40m x 40m spaced grid over the high-grade areas.
+This 40m spacing is expected to be sufficient to define mineral resources in the indicated category.

-- EM Geophysics (DHEM and ground EM) – DHEM continues to play a key role in identifying potential high-grade targets for follow-up drilling and will be completed on selected holes and in areas of wide-spaced drilling.
-It is important to note the lack of an EM target does not preclude the presence of high-grade mineralisation, based on drill results received to date.
+- Down-hole EM Geophysics - DHEM continues to play a key role in identifying potential high-grade targets for follow-up drilling and will be competed on selected holes and in areas of wide-spaced drilling.
+It is important to note that the lack of an EM target does not necessarily preclude the presence of high-grade mineralisation, based on drill results received to date.

-- Metallurgical testwork – Further sulphide flotation and oxide leach testwork is underway on 200kg of composite metallurgical samples, compiled from various mineralisation styles within the intrusion.
+- Metallurgical testwork - Further sulphide flotation and oxide leach testwork in underway on 200kg of composite metallurgical samples, compiled from drill samples collected from various mineralisation styles within the intrusion.

 See gallery for JD013 specimen samples (239-264m) and JD002 core photos (30.4-100.3m downhole).
 To view the full Appendix please click on the following ASX Announcement:

 - "Second Diamond Hole Intersects Discovery Zone at Julimar", 20 April 2020